ethereum/execution-apis/src/engine/specification.md

 #### Response

+* result: `object`
-* result: `enum`, `"VALID" | "INVALID" | "SYNCING"`
+    - `status`: `enum` - `"VALID" | "INVALID" | "SYNCING"`
+    - `validAncestorHash`: `DATA|null`, 32 bytes
 * error: code and message set in case an exception happens during showing a message.

 #### Specification

-1. Client software **MUST** validate the payload according to the execution environment rule set with modifications to this rule set defined in the [Block Validity](https://eips.ethereum.org/EIPS/eip-3675#block-validity) section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) and respond with the validation result.
+1. Client software **MUST** validate the payload according to the execution environment rule set with modifications to this rule set defined in the [Block Validity](https://eips.ethereum.org/EIPS/eip-3675#block-validity) section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) and return the validation result.
+    * If validation succeeds, return `{status: VALID, validAncestorHash: payload.blockHash}`
+    * If validation fails, return `{status: INVALID, validAncestorHash: ancestorHash}` where `ancestorHash` is the block hash of the most recent *valid* ancestor of the invalid payload.
+That is, the ancestor of the payload in the valid block tree with the highest `blockNumber`.

 2. Client software **MUST** discard the payload if it's deemed invalid.

-3. The call **MUST** return `SYNCING` status while the sync process is in progress and thus the execution cannot yet be validated.

-4. In the case when the parent block is unknown, client software **MUST** pull the block from the network and take one of the following actions depending on the parent block properties:
-  - If the parent block is a PoW block as per [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) definition, then all missing dependencies of the payload **MUST** be pulled from the network and validated accordingly.
-The call **MUST** be responded according to the validity of the payload and the chain of its ancestors.
-  - If the parent block is a PoS block as per [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) definition, then the call **MAY** be responded with `SYNCING` status and sync process **SHOULD** be initiated accordingly.
+3. Client software **MUST** return `{status: SYNCING, validAncestorHash: null}` if the client software does not have the requisite data available locally to validate the payload in less than `SLOTS_PER_SECOND / 30` (0.4s in the Mainnet configuration) or if the sync process is already in progress.
+In the event that requisite data to validate the payload is missing (e.g. does not have payload identified by `parentHash`), the client software **SHOULD** initiate the sync process.

 ### engine_forkchoiceUpdated